I love to camp. I’ve spent most of my life outdoors, and my approach to being in the wilderness has evolved over time.

 I was given a military tourniquet years ago, so I threw that in for good measure.
 I have seen far more elaborate set ups, but this is what I am comfortable carrying for myself.
 Think about your first aid skill level and assemble your kit.
 There is no reason to bring something you do not know how to use.
 Then put it on the list.

 GPS devices are great to have.
 But they are expensive.
 I carry one with an extra set of batteries.
 I also carry a compass and my topographical map.
 At the very least, the map goes on your list, but I recommend all three.
+For tips on how to choose the best hiking compass, see our article for more information.

 Basic Tools You Will Need